Diner-Style Salisbury Steak

 For the gravy

-1. Tear the slice of bread into small chunks and soak it in the milk for 5 minutes, then mash it with a fork until it is a loose paste.
+Tear the slice of bread into small pieces and place them in a bowl with the milk.
+Let the mixture soak for about 5 minutes, then mash it with a fork until it forms a loose paste.
+This panade keeps the patties tender and juicy.

-2. Mix the ground beef, bread and milk mixture, onion powder, garlic powder, Dijon mustard, eggs, and Worcestershire sauce in a large bowl until well combined.
+Add the ground beef, bread and milk mixture, onion powder, garlic powder, Dijon mustard, eggs, and Worcestershire sauce to a large bowl.
+Mix gently just until combined so the patties don’t become dense.
+Shape the mixture into oval patties about ½ inch thick, pressing lightly so they hold together without being packed too tightly.

-4. Brown the patties in a skillet over medium heat on both sides.
-Transfer the patties to a baking dish.
-Leave any fat remaining in the pan.
+Brown the patties in a skillet over medium heat on both sides

 • Don’t overmix the meat; only mix it until it’s just combined.